 Water Quality Testing

 Our State certified water treatment operators continuously monitor and test your water.
 The District has an in-house laboratory and each day water samples from various locations around the District is collected and analyzed either by District staff or by independent State-certified laboratories.
 Daily testing is conducted for chlorine residual, turbidity (suspended particles), color, odor, and acidity.
 Extensive monthly, quarterly and annual tests are performed for the many remaining substances regulated by state and federal agencies.
 Water provided by the District meets or exceeds the strict requirements of both the State Water Resources Control Board and Federal Water Drinking Standards.

 Lead in Drinking Water

 Water Quality Report

 Every year the District prepares an annual Consumer Confidence Report (CCR) that describes where your water comes from, what it contains and how it compares with State and Federal Drinking Water Standards.
 The report contains the actual result of hundreds of water quality tests conducted, as well as other quality information.
 Click here to view our most recent CCR.

 Water flows to your tap through pressurized pipes.
 Normally it flows only in one direction but in certain circumstances, it can flow in the opposite direction, or backflow.
 Backflow means the flow of water or other substances from a customer's plumbing into the District's water distribution system.
 It is a hazardous condition that can threaten the safety of our water supply.
 Backflow Prevention devices are required on properties where there is a potential for a cross connection or for backflow into the water distribution system.
 Backflow Prevention Devices must be kept in good working order and tested annually.

-Flushing is done for three reasons; to scour the inside of pipes with a high speed and flow of water in order to remove any sediment buildup and improve water quality; to inspect valves, hydrants and mains; and to stay in compliance with requirements of the California Department of State Water Resources Control Board.
+Water mains are cleaned by systematically flushing the pipelines at high velocity for a few minutes by opening and closing fire hydrants.
+The purpose of flushing is to scour the inside of pipes with a high speed and flow of water in order to remove any sediment buildup and improve water quality; to inspect valves, hydrants and mains; and to stay in compliance with requirements of the State Water Resources Control Board.